 Manual transmission vehicles are more efficient, cheaper to produce, and put the driver in full control, and best of all are way more fun to drive.
-Yet, a large number of men now have know idea how.
+Yet, a large number of men now have no idea how.
 I’m going to teach you how to in theory, but you’re going to need to practice too.

 Disclaimer: I’m operating on the assumption that you’ll be driving a typical North American car.
 You may find slight differences in other countries.

 When you first get into a manual transmission vehicle you’ll notice two major differences; the shifter and the pedals.
 A stick shift has a third pedal to the left of the other two which controls the clutch.
-The clutch is a mechanism positioned between the engine and transmission that allows the energy flow through the powertrain, and functionally puts the car in neutral.
+The clutch is a mechanism positioned between the engine and transmission that allows the energy flow through the powertrain to be interrupted, and functionally puts the car in neutral.
 The shifter is typically a metal stick protruding from the floor or centre console with a ball on the end.
 The shift pattern, the pattern of movement needed to select gears, is usually printed or engraved on the top of the shifter.

 To start the car, you’ll need to depress the clutch pedal before you turn the key.
 That’s a safety feature so the car won’t accidentally lurch forward.
 It’s a good idea to check that the car’s in neutral, especially if you’re not the only driver.
 If it moves to both sides easily, it’s in neutral.
-You’ll also want to check the tachometer, which shows engine speed, if you’ve never drive that specific car before.
+You’ll also want to check the tachometer, which shows engine speed, if you’ve never driven that specific car before.
 Whatever it reads now is the lowest you ever want it to until you’re parked again, probably 500 to 1000 rpm.

 Before you start driving you’ll probably need to release the parking brake.
-Most auto drivers know how to work a parking brake but don’t use, so tend to forget about them.
+Most auto drivers know how to work a parking brake but don’t use it, so tend to forget about them.
 Getting moving from a dead stop requires careful pedal control and excellent situational awareness.
 Start by depressing the clutch and putting the shifter into first, then comes the hard part.
 You’ll need to gradually release the clutch and gently press the gas at the same time.
 If you can’t keep the engine speed at or above an idle, release the gas and depress the clutch then try again.
 When you feel the clutch “catch,” release the clutch entirely.
 Until the clutch catches it’ll feel a little like you’re trying to drive through molasses.

-You can’t keep your car in first forever at several points you’ll need to shift.
+You can’t keep your car in first forever, at several points you’ll need to shift.
 Again, pedal control is key.
 You’ll need to move though the following steps as quickly as you can:

 - Release the gas